MOZI-AI/annotation-service/docs/users_guide/gene-annotation-service.md

 1. **Gene Ontology Annotation**:

-	Find list of [Gene Ontology (GO)](http://geneontology.org/) terms that the gene is a member of, it can also traverse to `n` number of parent GO's.
+	Find list of [Gene Ontology (GO)](http://geneontology.org/) terms that the gene is a member of, it can also return `n` number of parent GO terms.

 2. **Pathway Annotation**:

-	Finds the [Small Molecule Pathway Database (SMPDB)](http://smpdb.ca/) and [Reactome](https://reactome.org/) pathways ID's for a given list of genes and the small molecules and Proteins in the selected pathways.
+	Finds the [Reactome](https://reactome.org/) pathways ID's including a given list of genes and the small molecules and proteins in the selected pathways.

 3. **Protein Interaction Annotation**: